Wood Stove 101: The Best (and Worst) Firewood Types

 So, what are the best logs for a wood burning stove?
 Any non-resinous hard wood can give you a good burn, but our three favorites are:

 - Ash: Burns steady and is easy to split — what more could you ask for?
 Ash provides some of the best wood for burning in a wood stove.
 It is largely found in eastern and central North America, but is available in other wood burning regions as well including the West Coast of the United States.
 The emerald ash borer, an invasive species native to northeast Asia, has killed many ash trees throughout the United States.
-These killed trees are perfect for responsible firewood harvesting.
+These affected trees are perfect for responsible firewood harvesting.

 While oak, ash, and maple are our top three, there are many other types of firewood wood that are acceptable for wood stoves: